FLN

 Leah Aoko Kanyangi

-Unknown to many, Leah is a singer.
+Unknown to many, Leah is also a passionate singer and a great cook.

 Hazel Olithia Miseleni